valkiriaaquatica/provider-proxmox-bpg/README.md

 ## TODO list:
   - apply correcctly a virtualenvironmentcertificate
-  - proxmox_virtual_environment_cluster_options its pending because of error on schema.json asi ssaid in this issue https://github.com/crossplane/upjet/issues/372  when run make generate
+  - proxmox_virtual_environment_cluster_options + proxmox_virtual_environment_hardware_mapping_dir  its pending because of error on schema.json asi ssaid in this issue https://github.com/crossplane/upjet/issues/372  when run make generate (this error reports cannot infer type from schema of field map: invalid schema type TypeInvalid)
   - CI publish artifactd and use image
   - virtualenvironmentcertificate,virtualenvironmentdatastores  its not getting get
   - test tge ones wit "file" to try the upload